 The Pareto rule may apply here.
 In many B2B SaaS cases, especially when a product becomes enterprise-facing in one of its tiers — 20% of your customers will produce 80% of activity within your app.
 This brings two main challenges to the table:

-In many cases, a customer will start from a POC and then expand their usage of your product.
-So even if you end up maintaining two product environments, one for heavy-scale and one for small-scale customers, the migration experience should be seamless: the customer shouldn’t feel that they are being moved from one backend setup to another.
+In many cases, a customer will start from a Proof of Concept (POC) and then expand their usage of your product.
+So even if you end up maintaining two product environments, one for heavy-scale and one for small-scale customers, the migration experience should be seamless: the customers shouldn’t really feel that they are being moved from one backend setup to another.

-The small customers matter and they will usually advance the “thought-leadership” and “bottom-up penetration” approaches.
+Small customers matter.
+They usually advance the “thought-leadership” and “bottom-up penetration” approaches.
 In any case, it’s clear that their user experience shouldn’t be compromised for the sake of accommodating the needs of the big sharks.
-Keep in mind that your system must be elastic to the extent that it can support small customers, big customers, and the seamless migration of small to big and vice versa.
+Keep in mind that your system must be elastic to the extent that it can support small and big customers, with seamless migration between the tiers.

-Allowing your customers to control where they want their tenant to reside — physically, is one of the main requirements for most SaaS products these days.
-The two main concepts that apply here are (1) Customer’s cloud and (2) Geo-flexibility.
+Allowing your customers to control where they want their tenant to reside physically is one of the main requirements for most SaaS products these days.
+The two main concepts that apply here are Customer’s cloud and Geo-flexibility.

-As a SaaS vendor, you would have thought that with the adoption of cloud infrastructure all you need to do is deploy your system on your cloud cluster, develop a multi-tenant system there, boom, you’re ready to fulfill the needs of all your potential customers.
+As a SaaS vendor, you may be thinking that all you need to do is deploy your system on your cloud cluster, develop a multi-tenant system there, and you’re ready to meet the needs of your customers.
 Well, that’s not quite the case yet.
-The adoption of cloud doesn’t mean that on-prem is dead.
+Cloud adoption doesn’t mean that on-prem is dead.
 In fact, in many cases, it just means that the new on-prem is now your customer’s cloud environment.

 Due to GDPR and other geo-related restrictions on data access and storage, you need to be quite flexible in the physical geo-location in which your customers’ data resides.
 Some customers will even need user-based granularity so they could choose which end-users’ data resides on which geo-location.

-Multi-tenancy is no longer an engineering-only problem: it’s become one of the pillars of B2B SaaS applications and needs to be taken seriously.
-To handle multi-tenancy you need to start by conceptualizing the granularity level your customers will require.
+Multi-tenancy is no longer an engineering-only problem.
+It has become one of the main pillars of B2B SaaS applications and needs to be taken seriously.
+To handle multi-tenancy, you need to start by conceptualizing the granularity level your customers will require.
 You then need to provide your customers with the highest level of self-service control over their account’s different configurations.

-At Frontegg we believe that Multi-tenancy is a core value for B2B SaaS, one that defines the solution’s maturity level and can make it or break it for different levels of customers.
-That’s why we build very flexible and granular tenancy management capabilities and full multi-tenancy support is embedded in each and one of our composable SaaS essentials, which we would love to tell you more about 🙂
+At Frontegg, we believe that multi-tenancy is a core B2B SaaS value, one that defines the solution’s maturity level, a make it or break it for different types of customers.
+That’s why we build very flexible and granular tenancy management capabilities.
+Full multi-tenancy support is embedded in each and one of our composable SaaS essentials, which we would love to tell you more about.